tmartinfr/lxc-debootstrap/README.rst

 BRIDGE_IF     Network bridge interface name on host system DNS_RESOLVER  Name server IP address
-SSH_PUBFILE   SSH public key to allow to connect to the container root account CACHE_ROOT    Directory where debootstrap cache is stored FSTYPE        Container's filesystem type
+SSH_PUBFILE   SSH public key to allow to connect to the container root account SSH_FROM_ADDR IP address from where SSH root login is allowed CACHE_ROOT    Directory where debootstrap cache is stored FSTYPE        Container's filesystem type
 ============= =================================================================